bmdavis419/river/README.md

 if you want to try this out, it's now available on npm!

-I've built out two examples, one using the ai-sdk and one using a custom stream.
+i've built out two examples, one using the ai-sdk and one using a custom stream.

-they're both are fully type safe, are pleasant to work in, and work great.
+they're both are fully type safe, are pleasant to work in, and work great: <a href="https://github.com/bmdavis419/river-examples" target="_blank">check them out</a>

-You can find them <a href="https://github.com/bmdavis419/river-examples" target="_blank">here</a>

 ### here's a quick getting started guide for custom streams